docQodly/docs/docs/studio/pageLoaders/components/datatable.md

 - **Property Customization in the Columns Area**: Modify column settings according to your preferences directly from the [Columns Area](#properties-customization).

-- **Attribute Drag-and-Drop**: Alternatively, you can include columns by dragging and dropping attributes from the qodlysource onto the DataTable.
+- **Attribute Drag-and-Drop**: Alternatively, you can include columns by dragging and dropping attributes from the Qodly Source onto the DataTable.

 ### Dynamic Attribute Display